July 2021 Michigan Bar Exam Results Released!

 - I failed the Michigan Bar Exam.
 What should I do?

-- How to pass the bar exam the second time around: Five things to do differently.
+- How to pass the bar exam the second time: Five things to do differently.
 Eye-opening for many second-time takers.

 - I failed the bar exam by five points (or less).
 What should I do?
 We tell you what to do here!